F-Adams/FindGit/README.md

 # FindGit

-A simple application to list all public repositories for a specified Github user.
+This is a simple application to list all public repositories for a specified Github user.